artoria-dev/data-science-lol/README.md

     XGB = XGBClassifier()
     XGB.fit(df_train.loc[:, df_train.columns != 'blueTeamWin'], df_train.blueTeamWin)

-Just like I was able to adjust the nodes in the prior examples when calling the class, I could dothis here aswell, but I will stay with the default for now (Seriously, check their documentation.
+Just like I was able to adjust the nodes in the prior examples when calling the class, I could do this here aswell, but I will stay with the default for now (seriously, check their documentation.
 The list of arguments is tremendous).

 Now I can print each of the classifier's report: